 6. Share your guidelines for better brand alignment #

-Brand alignment doesn’t start and stop with marketing.
-We’ve covered this when we talked about why internal branding is important.
+Brand alignment doesn’t start and stop with marketing, you need to also make sure you align your brand internally.
+We covered this when we talked about why internal branding is important.
 The final logical step?
-Making your brand guidelines accessible to everyone in your organization.
+Make your brand guidelines accessible to everyone in your organization.

 The best way to do this is simple: Create a shared document or page, and let everyone know it’s there.
 The document can live in a company drive or on a branding microsite, as long as everyone in the company has access to view it.
 You should keep this document up to date, and make sure to alert key stakeholders about any big changes.